HeroicKatora/oxide-auth/Migration.md

 Serde support for `NormalizedParameter` so that there is less confusion about how to construct them and the potential pitfalls of dropping duplicate keys-value pairs.
 Strongly assert their non-existence with the respective, dedicated error code.
 The frontends duly use this to make good examples.
-[WIP]

 The `code_grant::endpoint::ResponseKind` enum has been encapsulated in a private struct (`code_grant::endpoint::Template`) with dedicated methods to